PhotonVision/photonvision-docs/source/docs/programming/photonlib/simulation-deprecated.rst

       :language: java
       :lines: 73-93

-After declaring the system, you should create and add one ``SimVisionTarget`` per target on the field you are attempting to detect.
+After declaring the system, you should create and add one ``SimVisionTarget`` per target you are attempting to detect.

 .. tab-set-code::